Pests and Pest Management

 Aphids (Aphididae)

 Aphids are common insects in home gardens, and are sap-sucking critters.
 They use their mouthparts to pierce stems, leaves and other tender parts of plants to extract the fluids inside.
 They can be green, yellow, brown, red, or black depending on the species.
-Some species even appear 'wooly' in appearance, and be mistaken for other wooly pests like mealybugs.
+Some species even appear 'wooly' in appearance, and be mistaken for other pests like mealybugs.
 They have a pair of tubes at the back of their bodies called cornicles, which distinguish them from all other insects.
-These cornicles produce pheromones or defensive secretions.
-In California's mild climate, these insects can reproduce throughout the entire year.
-Large infestations of aphids can turn the leaves on plants yellow, stunt developing shoots, and/or cause leaves to curl up.
-Colonies will produce large amounts of a substance commonly called 'honeydew', which in turn can cause other issues, like fungus, to take hold on plants.
-Ants feed on this honeydew, and their presence is a good indicator that you may have an aphid problem.
-The following list includes different types of aphids, and the types of plants they feed on.
+For more information about Aphid species and behavior, visit the page liked below:

 Aphids are common insects in home gardens, and are sap-sucking critters.
 They use their mouthparts to pierce stems, leaves and other tender parts of plants to extract the fluids inside.
 They can be green, yellow, brown, red, or black depending on the species.
-Some species even appear 'wooly' in appearance, and be mistaken for other wooly pests like mealybugs.
+Some species even appear 'wooly' in appearance, and be mistaken for other pests like mealybugs.
 They have a pair of tubes at the back of their bodies called cornicles, which distinguish them from all other insects.
-These cornicles produce pheromones or defensive secretions.
-In California's mild climate, these insects can reproduce throughout the entire year.
-Large infestations of aphids can turn the leaves on plants yellow, stunt developing shoots, and/or cause leaves to curl up.
-Colonies will produce large amounts of a substance commonly called 'honeydew', which in turn can cause other issues, like fungus, to take hold on plants.
-Ants feed on this honeydew, and their presence is a good indicator that you may have an aphid problem.
-The following list includes different types of aphids, and the types of plants they feed on.
+For more information about Aphid species and behavior, visit the page liked below:

 When weather is warm, many aphid species can develop from newborn to adult in seven to eight days, and are then able to produce about 80 offspring in a week.
 Aphid populations can increase quickly, which is why monitoring aphid populations is such an important step in prevention.
-Aphids seldom kill adult plants on their own, but the damage they do can open up plants to disease and other pests.
-Checking plants for aphids (at least twice a week in their high season in spring and summer).
+Aphids seldom kill adult plants on their own, but the damage they do can open up plants to disease and other pest issues.
+Checking plants for aphids should be completed at least twice a week in their high season in spring and summer.
 Infestations can be pruned out or simply sprayed off of plants with a strong stream of water.
 If leaves are curling, cut them off of the plant.
-Ants are protectors of aphid populations, as they farm them for the honeydew they produce.
-In some situations, it is of great help to take care of an ant infestation simultaneously, as this will allow the aphids' natural predators to come around more often.
-Applying natural predators of aphids, such as lady beetles, can give some temporary control when infestations are heavy.
-A heavily aphid-infected rosebush will require two treatments of 1,500 lady beetles each spaced about a week apart.
-Other methods of control for aphids include:

 - Checking all transplants (even small ones) for aphids before installation in the garden.